- Early Start Home Page

 Early Start Employment and Training Opportunities

 The California Department of Developmental Services (DDS) is the lead agency for Early Start in collaboration with the California Department of Education (CDE).
 DDS contracts with 21 Regional Centers that provide services directly or through vendors at the local level to infants, toddlers, and families who are eligible for Early Start.
-CDE funds local education agencies to provide early intervention services for infants and toddlers with vision, hearing, and severe orthopedic impairment.
+CDE funds local educational agencies to provide early intervention services for infants and toddlers with vision, hearing, and severe orthopedic impairment.
 There are many rewarding employment training opportunities available in Early Start.

 - Early Start Careers & Employment Opportunities